 Sixth case of coronavirus reported in Delhi

-The mother of a 46-year-old man, who tested positive for novel coronavirus, has also been detected with the virus, making her the sixth patient in the national capital, officials said on Thursday
+The mother of a 46-year-old man, who tested positive for novel coronavirus, has also been detected with the virus, making her the sixth patient in the national capital, officials said on Thursday.
+She is admitted to RML Hospital and her condition is "unstable", they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)